rss2024/rss2024.github.io/_information/cfp.md

 title: Call for Papers and Demos
 description: Request for Participation for Papers and Demos
 invisible: false
-published: false
+published: true
 ---

-We are pleased to announce the 19th edition of the “Robotics: Science and Systems” (RSS) conference to be held at the [Daegu Exhibition and Convention Center (EXCO)](https://exco.co.kr/eng/){:target="_blank"}, Daegu, Republic of Korea in July 10-14, 2023.
-This will be the first time that RSS is taking place in Asia and we are excited to be opening up the conference to a broader community of robotics researchers.
+We are pleased to announce the 20th edition of the “Robotics: Science and Systems” (RSS) conference to be held at the [Technical University of Delft](https://www.tudelft.nl/en/){:target="_blank"} in Delft, Netherlands, from July 15 - 19, 2024.

 RSS is a single-track conference that connects researchers working on all aspects of robotics including scientific foundations, mechanisms, algorithms, applications, and analysis of robotic systems.
 The single-track format gives attendees an opportunity to learn about state-of-the-art research in all areas of robotics.
 The conference will consist of oral and poster presentations of accepted papers, demonstrations, invited talks, and panels.

 The conference will preserve the RSS tradition of selecting excellent papers via a thorough and fair review process.
 Paper submissions will be evaluated in terms of their novelty, technical quality, significance, potential impact, and clarity.

-This year the conference will include a new category of contributions in the form of Demos, similar to conferences in related research areas, resulting in a Demo Track during the main conference.
+The conference will again include the recently added category of Demo contributions, similar to conferences in related research areas, resulting in a Demo Track during the main conference.

 ## Important Dates